 There is a wealth of art celebrating the life and success of the NHS.

 These two books of poetry are excellent resources to read and use in teaching.

 Everyone in England is entitled to free education until the age of 18.
-University and college education used to be free but now students have to pay Tuition Fees.
-Most people borrow money to cover the fees.
+University and college education used to be free but now students have to pay tuition fees.

 There are so many English authors, it’s hard to know who best represents English culture.